 The schematic does not allow for a separate VPP input to the socket because I'm programming 5V-only devices.
 Feel free to add one yourself to the appropriate pin.
 If the VPP is anything other than 5V, you'll obviously have to source the voltage in some way.
 The standard way with self-built EPROM and EEPROM programmers is putting a power jack (or terminals) on the board and using a bench power supply to provide the exotic voltages needed.

 Theory of Operation

-The memory chip's data bus is split into two nybbles and connected directly to the microcontroller.
-The signals are split because the Atmega8 doesn't have an entire 8-bit port easily accessible.
+The memory chip's data bus is split into two nybbles and connected directly to eight pins on two different ports of the microcontroller.
+The signals are split because as configured, the Atmega8 didn't have an entire 8-bit port easily accessible.
 The microcontroller can configure these pins as inputs or outputs, and so both read from and write to the memory part.
-To avoid shorts and other nasties and (probably — I don't care to test it) to allow hot-swapping of the memory chips, the data bus spends all its idle time floating (configured as input), and is only driven when a write is in place.
+To avoid shorts and other nasties and (probably — I don't care to put it to the test) to allow hot-swapping of the memory chips, the data bus spends all its idle time floating (configured as input), and is only driven when a write is in place.